junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 The Shadow makes a truly annoyed sound.
 Cas wonders if the same trick and bargain could work twice.

-"I know what you're thinking."
-It gloats.
+"I know what you're thinking," it gloats.
 "Don't think for a second I'll let you go back again."

 "Why not?"
-Cas tries to stand more straight, head high.
-He has to go back, one way or another -- he can't keep Dean waiting, he certainly can't let Dean sound like that broken for one more minute.
+Cas straightens, head held high.
+He has to go back, one way or another -- he can't keep Dean waiting.
+He certainly can't let Dean sound like that broken for one more minute.

 *How long has he been asleep?* Cas wonders. *How long has he made Dean so sad?
-Do they manage to win the ultimate fight and get their peace and freedom?* There are still so many things he wants to know, so many words to say.
+Did they manage to win the ultimate fight and get their peace and freedom?* There are still so many things he wants to know, so many words to say.
 Even if nothing else, he wants so bad to just *be* there, by his side.
 In the end, it's all about just *being*, as he realized, isn't it?
 But he needs to *be*.

 "Because," the cosmic entity says, tone mocking.
 "You would just keep popping in, and I have to keep popping you out.
-What am I, amusement park ticket teller?
-This is just another theme park to you annoying undead creature?"
+What am I, an amusement park ticket seller?
+This is just another theme park to you, you annoying undead creature?"

 Castiel thinks hard.
-"I'll be careful this time." he says solemnly.
+"I'll be careful this time," he says solemnly.
 "Won't disturb you for another eon, I promise."

 The Shadow scoffs.
 "That's not the deal we made, remember?
 The deal was, you summon me, and I *own* you.
-Permanently, period.
+Permanently.
+Period.
 No new deal, no nothing.
 Did you forget, everything comes to the Empty, stays in the Empty?
 Shouldn't have let you out the first time."

 *So no deal then.* Cas thinks bitterly.
-What is his chance of scraping for something else?
+What are his chances of scraping for something else?

 "Okay, I stay here," he speaks as he considers, "but I assure you I won't go back to sleep.
 So what do you have in plan for the eternity to spend with me?"

 Castiel aims for a smirking smile, thinking it's what Dean would say.
-"I hope you have a big enough stock for board games and DVD collections.
-I have finished binging the Game of Thrones, by the way."
+"I hope you have a big enough stock of board games and DVD collections.
+I finished binging *Game of Thrones*, by the way."

 The Shadow roars.
 Black hollow ether spraying and splashing like dirty water in waste pipes.

 "What about I torture you for eternity, while you watch what you can never go back to, until you give up what you're holding on to and finally go back to sleep like a good boy should?"

-At that, the view over the head opens up.
-For a split of second, Cas thinks he might be having hallucinations, that he is flying among the cloud again like he used to do, long time ago, taking an upside-down swirl, looking down at the Winchesters' house from high above.
-The view clears up, through the ceiling of the bunker, he can see the brothers.
+At that, the view overhead opens up.
+For a split of second, Cas thinks he might be having hallucinations -- that he is flying among the clouds again like he used to, long ago, taking an upside-down swirl, looking down at the Winchesters' house from high above.
+The view clears.
+Through the ceiling of the bunker, he sees the brothers.
 Walking, talking, occasionally throwing some cold jokes at each other, but the smiles barely reach eyes for either of them.

-He finds Dean, quick enough.
-He scrutinizes him.
-Cas doesn't have sense of time in here, but Dean looks so much more worn out than he used to be.
-The body is the familiar shape as he built from all these years ago, but aged by time that no one has control over.
-The wrinkled crow's foot, the dark bags under his eyes, the constant furrow between his brows.
-How long has he been gone really?
-Dean looks tired -- so tired that all strengths have been drained from his limbs and whole body.
-Head low, fingers loosely clutching a bottle of alcohol, slumping into the chair.
+He finds Dean, quickly.
+His eyes scrutinize him.
+Cas has no sense of time here, but Dean looks so much more worn out than he used to.
+His body is the same familiar shape as he memorized and built all these years ago, but it has aged, weathered by time that no one has control over.
+The wrinkled crow's foot, the dark bags under his eyes, the constant furrow between his brows. *How long has he been gone really?* Dean looks tired -- so drained that all strength has been sapped from his limbs, from his whole body.
+His head is low, fingers loosely clutching a bottle of alcohol, slumping into a chair.
 Is he crying?

-And then Dean's words reach him again.
-The familiar sound of this man, this brilliant beautiful man, but so rusty.
-Cas's mind wanders afar, did Dean ever cry?
-Cas has never seen him like that before.
-Is Dean feeling so sad all for him?
-Guilt of having to leave him like this crunches his heart.
+And then, Dean's words reach him again.
+The familiar sound of this man -- this brilliant, beautiful man -- but so rusty.
+Cas's mind wanders afar. *Did Dean ever cry?* Cas has never seen him like that before.
+Is Dean feeling so sad all for him, because of him?
+The guilt of having to leave him like this crushes his heart.

 Dean is saying, "Cas, I -- I probably should give up, like Sam said.
-But I can't, I just can't.
+But I can't.
+I just can't.
 With other people, after some time, maybe I can move on.
-But not you, Cas, not you.
+But not you, Cas.
+Not you.
 I don't know why, but --" his voice chokes.
 "I just can't.
 Every time I think you might be in the Empty, alone, asleep, surrounded by other dead angels and demons, like in a giant awful graveyard.
-I -- I can't, no way I'd leave you there."
+I -- I can't.
+No way I'd leave you there."

 Dean glances upward.
-Cas's heart skips a beat, as if for that split of a moment their gazes might have met.
-But he realizes the impossibility just quick enough.
+Cas's heart skips a beat, as if for that split moment their gazes might have met.
+But he realizes the impossibility just as quickly.

 Dean continues, "I just hope you can hear me, Cas.
 With everything we lost, I can't lose you again.
 Not like this.
 You have to wake up, you understand?
-Come back to me, talk to me, let me know how I can help bring you back, because --" his voice breaks with a wet sound again, "because there are so many things I want to tell you."
+Come back to me.
+Talk to me.
+Let me know how I can help bring you back, because --" his voice breaks with a wet sound again, "because there are so many things I want to tell you."

 Cas has to tear his eyes away from the view above.
 The opening in the Empty doesn't look like a real gate, more like a huge projector screen on the ceiling.
-No way through except for the look.
+No way through except to look.

 "Is it real?" he asks, dubiously, redundantly.
-Dean's voices already tell the answer, but he has to ask.
+Dean's voice already tells the answer, but he has to ask.

 "Very," the tip of the Shadow's lip jerks up.
 This entity is clearly enjoying itself too much.

 "Why?
 Why show me all this, but not let me go back?"

 "Because I want to punish you!"
 The Shadow scolds.
 "You're loud, you're annoying, and bad boys get punished.
 So consider this your eternal punishment.
-Hey, on the bright side, you get to watch your boyfriend from here for eternity -- oh wait, only until he dies -- while you, I assure you, going back to sleep would simply be a far better option for you."
+Hey, on the bright side, you get to watch your boyfriend from here for eternity -- oh wait, only until he dies -- while you, I assure you, will find that going back to sleep would simply be a far better option."

-At that, he starts to feel the pain in his body and mind.
+At that, the pain starts, in his body and mind.
 Black ether of emptiness shapes and wraps around him, acting like ropes and whips and knives.
 Everywhere it touches, the existence does not.
-Cutting him, piercing him, drilling holes then reaching through the wounds, reaching deep inside.
-And when it retreats temporarily, Cas finds himself healed, wounds filled with fresh-grown newly-materialized bones and flesh -- only to be cut open and drilled and minced, again, and again.
-Like the Prometheus and the Greek eagle, with the repeatedly eaten and regrown liver.
+Cutting him, piercing him, drilling holes, then reaching through the wounds, reaching deep inside.
+And when it retreats temporarily, Cas finds himself healed, wounds filled with fresh-grown, newly-materialized bones and flesh -- only to be cut open and drilled and minced, again, and again.
+Like Prometheus and the Greek eagle, with the repeatedly eaten and regrown liver.
 Trapped and punished for eternity.

 Cas almost laughs.
 If he gets to be punished like Prometheus, that surely means he finally did something good, right?
 Saved the humans.
 Saved Dean.

 If the Empty thinks *this* can make him succumb, then it doesn't know him very well.

-Cas lets the sensation of pain and agony resting at the periphery of his mind, looking up through the projection at Dean again, smiling.
+Cas lets the sensation of pain and agony rest at the periphery of his mind, looking up through the projection at Dean again, smiling.

-*If this is the cost to pay, if this is what can keep Dean safe, then all is worth it.*
+*If this is the cost to pay, if this is what can keep Dean safe, then it's all worth it.*

-"Dean," he murmurs, knowing too well the human couldn't hear him from the Earth but Cas says it anyway.
+"Dean," he murmurs, knowing too well the human couldn't hear him from the Earth, but Cas says it anyway.
 "Don't worry about me.
-Just, go live the life, be yourself.
+Just, go live your life.
+Be yourself.
 Be happy."

-He chews his own word, considering, saying it again.
+He chews on his own words, considering, then says it again.
 "I'm already happy enough, Dean.
 Now it's your turn.
-You should find your true happiness without me."
+You should find your true happiness -- without me."

 <br>